isomerpages/mas-moneysense/_buy-now-pay-later/3 Traps to avoid when you go shopping.md

 #### Giving the appearance of affordability – buy now, pay later

 Instalment payment plans or buy now, pay later options may make pricier options _appear_ affordable by spreading out payments.
 Instead of paying $1,200 now for a mobile phone, paying $400 each time over three instalments is more appealing for many – except perhaps we could have only afforded a $600 mobile phone with our budget.
-(Find out the real costs of instalment payment plans [here]((https://www.moneysense.gov.sg/articles/2018/11/the-real-cost-of-instalment-payment-plans)).

 To be fair, instalments are not bad, in and of themselves.
 In fact, most of us would _need_ to pay by instalments at some point in our lives, such as for our home.